bagdeabhishek/bagdeabhishek.github.io/musings/delegating-tasks-to-smaller-models-without-losing-quality/index.md

 ### Provider implementation strategies
 #### Anthropic
-Anthropic’s public implementation pattern is revealing.
+Anthropic's public implementation pattern is revealing.
 Their documentation and engineering posts consistently separate a stronger coordinator from cheaper workers.

 - Model guidance explicitly places cheaper Claude variants in high-volume and sub-agent roles.
 - Claude Code supports subagents with model-specific prompts and tool scopes.